Brief Profile

 Publications

-• Dalisay, Soledad Natalia M. and Michael L. Tan.
-(2021).
-Beyond push and pull: the narratives, aspirations and remittance practices of OFWs in Hong Kong and Taiwan and their families.
-Asian Studies: Journal of Critical Perspectives on Asia, 57(2): 36–64.
+- Dalisay, S. N. M., & Tan, M. L. (2021).
+Beyond push and pull: The narratives, aspirations, and remittance practices of OFWs in Hong Kong and Taiwan and their families.
+Asian Studies: Journal of Critical Perspectives on Asia, 57(2), 36–64.

-• Dalisay, Soledad Natalia M. (March 2019).
-Remembering disasters: the role of ICH in disaster memory.
-In Wataru Iwamoto and Yoko Nojima (eds.).
-Proceedings of the Asia-Pacific Regional Workshop on Intangible Cultural Heritage and Natural Disasters, Osaka, Japan: International Centre for Intangible Cultural Heritage in the Asia-Pacific Region, pp.38-41.
+- Dalisay, S. N. M. (2019).
+Remembering disasters: The role of ICH in disaster memory.
+In W. Iwamoto & Y. Nojima (Eds.), Proceedings of the Asia-Pacific Regional Workshop on Intangible Cultural Heritage and Natural Disasters (pp. 38–41).
+International Centre for Intangible Cultural Heritage in the Asia-Pacific Region.

-• Structural drivers of genders and sexualities: Continuity and change in the Philippines from 1985 to 2010.
-(2014).
-Mobile sexualities: Transformations of gender and sexuality in Southeast Asia.
-Thailand: The Southeast Asian Consortium on Gender, Sexuality and Health c/o Center for Health Policy Studies, Faculty of Social Sciences and Humanities, Mahidol University Salaya Campus.
+- Dalisay, S. N. M. (2014).
+Structural drivers of genders and sexualities: Continuity and change in the Philippines from 1985 to 2010.
+In Mobile sexualities: Transformations of gender and sexuality in Southeast Asia.
+The Southeast Asian Consortium on Gender, Sexuality and Health.

-• Changing spaces in the transformation of genders and sexualities in the Philippines: Mobile phone usage and household helpers in Metro Manila.
-(2014).
-Mobile sexualities: Transformations of gender and sexuality in Southeast Asia.
-Thailand: The Southeast Asian Consortium on Gender, Sexuality and Health c/o Center for Health Policy Studies, Faculty of Social Sciences and Humanities, Mahidol University Salaya Campus.
+- Dalisay, S. N. M. (2014).
+Changing spaces in the transformation of genders and sexualities in the Philippines: Mobile phone usage and household helpers in Metro Manila.
+In Mobile sexualities: Transformations of gender and sexuality in Southeast Asia.
+The Southeast Asian Consortium on Gender, Sexuality and Health.

-• The Ravaging Storm: Using an Anthropological Lens in Disaster Studies.
-(2011).
-In Carlos P. Tatel, Jr. (ed.).
-Ethnographies of Disaster: The 2009 UP Anthropology Field School, Tiwi, Albay.
-Legazpi City: Aquinas University of Legazpi.
+- Dalisay, S. N. M. (2011).
+The ravaging storm: Using an anthropological lens in disaster studies.
+In C. P. Tatel, Jr. (Ed.), Ethnographies of disaster: The 2009 UP Anthropology Field School, Tiwi, Albay.
+Aquinas University of Legazpi.

-• Women fishers facing the challenges of climate change.
-(2010).
-In E. Ferrer and S. M. Dalisay (eds.), Women in Fisheries and Climate Change.
-Quezon City, Philippines: Organizing Committee for the Workshop on “Women in Fisheries and Climate Change” c/o CERD, 12-E, R.L.
-Building, Kamuning Road, Quezon City, Philippines.
+- Dalisay, S. N. M. (2010).
+Women fishers facing the challenges of climate change.
+In E. Ferrer & S. N. M. Dalisay (Eds.), Women in fisheries and climate change.
+Organizing Committee for the Workshop on “Women in Fisheries and Climate Change.”

-• Desiring the other: Cross-border sexuality and the Filipino Male.
-(2009).
-In Muhadjir Darwin and Anna Marie Wattie (eds.), A New Face in a Far Away Place: Sexual Network Across Borders within Greater Southeast Asian Nations.
-Yogyakarta, Indonesia: Center for Population and Policy Studies, Gadja Mada University.
+- Dalisay, S. N. M. (2009).
+Desiring the other: Cross-border sexuality and the Filipino male.
+In M. Darwin & A. M. Wattie (Eds.), A new face in a far away place: Sexual network across borders within Greater Southeast Asian nations.
+Center for Population and Policy Studies, Gadjah Mada University.